kevinmarceloph/kevinmarceloph.github.io/source/_posts/2015-01-04-tagaytay-january-2015.markdown

 comments: true
 categories: travel tagaytay
 ---
-So in the spirit of the holiday break and using my father-in-law's van for trips, we went to Tagaytay, the land of Bulalo and the current holder of the largest Ferris wheel in the Philippines.
+So in the spirit of the holiday break and using my father-in-law's van for trips, we went to Tagaytay, the land of Bulalo, Taal volcano and the current holder of the largest Ferris wheel in the Philippines.

 <!-- more -->